 We have experienced rapid growth in our product lines resulting in higher net sales over the last nine years, which was achieved through acquisitions of businesses, products and licenses.
-For example, revenues associated with companies we acquired since 2008 were approximately \$207.0 million and \$15.5 million, for the year ended December 31, 2010 and the three months ended March 31, 2011, respectively, representing 27.7% and 21.4% of our total revenues for those periods.
+For example, revenues associated with companies we acquired since 2008 were approximately \$207.0 million and \$183.1 million, for the year ended December 31, 2010 and the nine months ended September 30, 2011, respectively, representing 27.7% and 34.1% of our total revenues for those periods.
 As a result, comparing our period-to-period operating results may not be meaningful and results of operations from prior periods may not be indicative of future results.
 We cannot assure you that we will continue to experience growth in, or maintain our present level of, net sales.

 Our growth strategy calls for us to continuously develop and diversify our toy business by acquiring other companies, entering into additional license agreements, refining our product lines and expanding into international markets, which will place additional demands on our management, operational capacity and financial resources and systems.
 The increased demand on management may necessitate our recruitment and retention of qualified management personnel.
 We cannot assure you that we will be able to recruit and retain qualified personnel or expand and manage our operations effectively and profitably.
 To effectively manage future growth, we must continue to expand our operational, financial and management information systems and to train, motivate and manage our work force.
 There can be no assurance that our operational, financial and management information systems will be adequate to support our future operations.
-Failure to expand our operational, financial and management information systems will be adequate to a material adverse effect on our business, financial condition and results of operations.
+Failure to expand our operational, financial and management information systems or to train, motivate or manage employees could have a material adverse effect on our business, financial condition and results of operations.